GitHub Integration

 2. Install the App

 On the app settings page, click Install App and select the repos or org you want ElasticClaw to access.
-Note the Installation ID from the URL after install.
+ElasticClaw discovers the matching installation for each requested repo at runtime; you do not configure an installation ID.

 .gitignore and store it in a secrets manager.